 Cologne's gothic cathedral is one of Germany's most important architectural monuments and the third tallest cathedral in the world.
 It boasts the highest church spires ever built (fitting for a building that took more than 600 years to build) and is one of the only buildings in Cologne that survived WWII.

 Visible from most places in the city, the best views of the city are from its spires.
 Ascend the south tower to see the world from 100 meters and up 533 steps.
-There are guided tours (many in English; 8 euro) and they are held several times a week.
+There are guided tours and they are held several times a week.
 Note that it is not acceptable to explore the main hall of the Cathedral during masses or services.

 The Old Town Regensburg has almost 1,000 individual, historic buildings.
 Sites range from fine merchant houses to patrician palaces, but the medieval ambiance of the town itself is the real attraction.